HKUDS/SepLLM/README.md

 ### 3.3.2 Basic Usage
 You can directly run the following commands, or simply execute the script `SepLLM/TrainingFree-SepLLM/Llama3_8B_Instruct_SepLLM_gsm8k_cot_SepCache_a4_s128_w256_c512_with_flash_atten2.sh` to learn how to use `SepCache`.
 Note that in our example, `SepCache` needs to be used in combination with `flash_attention_2`.
 This combination is necessary in our case because our goal is to demonstrate both the usage of `SepCache` and its integration with the commonly used `flash_attention_2`.
 However, this combined usage is not mandatory.
 Once you learn how to use `SepCache`, you'll find that you can easily integrate it with other attention methods.

+**Note: In our example, the specific parameters for `SepCache` initialization are directly written on around `line 1070` in the `SepLLM/TrainingFree-SepLLM/transformers/models/llama/modeling_llama.py` file, not on the following script.**

 ```bash
 # `sepllm_config` is unnecessary and not useful when using 'flash_attention_2' since 'flash_attention_2' is used together with `SepCache`.